 A great example is John’s physical descriptions of the new Jerusalem in Revelation 21:15–21.
 He says the heavenly city has four sides, each with three gates, corresponding to the 12 tribes of Israel.
 Then he mentions 12 huge foundation stones, which correspond to the 12 apostles.
 After this, John says the heavenly city is a perfect cube, each side being 12,000 stadia, or 1,400 miles.
 Then we’re told that the walls were 144 cubits high, or about 200 feet.

-And in the most surprising twist of all, there's no temple building in the new creation, because the presence of God and the lamb that was once limited to the temple now permeate every square inch of the new world.
-There's a new humanity there fulfilling the calling placed on them all the way back on page 1 of the Bible, to rule as God's image to partner together with God in taking this creation into new and uncharted territory—and so ends John's apocalypse and the epic storyline of the whole Bible.
+And in the most surprising twist of all, there's no temple building in the new creation!
+The presence of God and the lamb that was once limited to the temple now permeate every square inch of the new world.
+There's a new humanity there, fulfilling the calling placed on them all the way back on page 1 of the Bible.
+Humanity will rule in God's image, partnering with God in taking this creation into new and uncharted territory.
+And so ends John's apocalypse and the epic storyline of the whole Bible.

 This sounds like a structure that defies mathematics, and some people leave it at that.
 But John wasn’t trying to document a blueprint.
 He was using two distinct Old Testament references to craft a deeper meaning.
 Let’s break this down: